pblack/docs/content/faq/how-ui-elements-are-determined-from-front-matter.md

 +++
 Let's look at the following example of front matter from a **Jekyll** post:
-<pre><code class="language-yml">
+<pre><code class="language-yml">`---`
----
-title: Example Post
+title: "Example Post"
-date: '2016-05-17 18:19:00'
+date: "2016-05-17 18:19:00"
 thumbnail: "/assets/images/mountain-forestr.jpg"
 tags:
 - health
----
+`---`
 </code>
 </pre>
 When Forestry parses this front matter, the following UI will be generated.
 ![](/docs/forestryio/images/forestry-field-types-ui.png)

 If you are setting up a site and find the front matter doesn't generate the UI elements that you have intended, you can change edit these by clicking three dots.